-C H A P. marry his fon to one of the co-heirs of the earl of Warwic, and was difappointed in his views, only by the death of that lady: And he observed, that Margaret of Somerfet could bring to her husband no title to the crown; because the herfelf was not fo much as comprehended in the entail, fettled by act of parliament.
-It is eafy to account for the lofs of Normandy and Guienne, from the fituation of affairs in the two kingdoms, without fuppofing any treachery in the English ministers; and it may fafely be affirmed, that greater vigour was requilite to defend thefe provinces from the arms of Charles VII. than to conquer them at first from his predecessor.
-It could never be the intereft of any English minister to betray and abandon fuch acquifitions; much lefs of one, who was fo well established in his master's favour, who enjoyed fuch high honours and ample poffeffions in his own country, who had nothing to dread but the effects of popular hatred, and who could never think, without the most extreme reluctance, of becoming a fugitive and exile in a foreign land.
-The only article, which carries any face of probability, is his engagement for the delivery of Maine to the queen's uncle : But Suffolk maintained, with great appearance of truth, that this measure was known and confented to by feveral at the council board '; and it feems hard to afcribe to it, as is done by the parliament, the fubfequent lofs of Normandy and expulsion of the English.
-Normandy lay open on every fide to the invation of the French : Maine, an inland province, must soon after have fallen without any attack : And as the English possession other parts more fortress than they could garrifon or provide for, it feemed no bad policy to contract their force, and to render the defence practicable, by reducing it into a narrower compass.
+CHAP. marry his fon to one of the co-heirs of the earl of Warwic, and was difappointed in his views, only by the 1450. death of that lady: And he observed, that Margaret of Somerfet could bring to her hufband no title to the crown; becaufe the herfelf was not fo much as comprehended in the entail, fettled by act of parliament.
+It is eafy to account for the lofs of Normandy and Guienne. from the fituation of affairs in the two kingdoms, without fuppofing any treachery in the English ministers; and it may fafely be affirmed, that greater vigour was requifite to defend these provinces from the arms of Charles VII. than to conquer them at first from his predecessor.
+It could never be the interest of any English minister to betray and abandon fuch acquifitions; much lefs of one, who was fo well effablished in his master's favour, who enjoyed fuch high honours and ample poffeffions in his own country, who had nothing to dread but the effects of popular hatred, and who could never think, without the most extreme reluctance, of becoming a fugitive and exile in a foreign land, The only article, which carries any face of probability, is his engagement for the delivery of Maine to the queen's uncle : But Suffolk maintained, with great appearance of truth, that this measure was approved of by feveral at the council table ; and it feems hard to afcribe to it, as is done by the commons, the fubfequent lofs of Normandy and expulsion of the English.
+Normandy lay open on every fide to the invafion of the French : Maine, an inland province, muft foon after have fallen without any attack : And as the English possessed in other parts more fortress than they could garrifon or provide for, it feemed no bad policy to contract their force, and to render the defence practicable, by reducing it within a narrower compafs.

 t Cotton, p.
-643; 3
+643.